Opinion: This Team Should Sign LiAngelo Ball

 Yet, many people do not give the 23-year-old credit for being a good basketball player.

-He has played for the Charlotte Hornets in the NBA Summer League in the last two seasons.
+He has played for the Charlotte Hornets in the NBA Summer League in the last two summers.

 I believe that the Boston Celtics should consider signing him to their training camp roster and give him a chance during the preseason.